MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 | View manage admin access                                     | ✔             | ✔               | ✔                 | ✔                      | ✔                  | ✔                | ✔              |           | ✔                      |
 | Manage admins and activity privacy                           | ✔             | ✔               |                   |                        |                    |                  |                |           | ✔                      |

-## Built-in Cloud App Security admin roles
+## Built-in Defender for Cloud Apps admin roles

-The following Cloud App Security specific admin roles can be configured in the Cloud App Security portal:
+The following Defender for Cloud Apps specific admin roles can be configured in the Defender for Cloud Apps portal:

-- **App/instance admin**: Has full or read-only permissions to all of the data in Cloud App Security that deals exclusively with the specific app or instance of an app selected.
+- **App/instance admin**: Has full or read-only permissions to all of the data in Defender for Cloud Apps that deals exclusively with the specific app or instance of an app selected.
 For example, you give a user admin permission to your Box European instance.
 The admin will see only data that relates to the Box European instance, whether it's files, activities, policies, or alerts:

   - Activities page - Only activities about the specific app
   - Alerts - Only alerts relating to the specific app